how to deal with haters in life

 Quote saying, “if they don't know you personally, don't take it personal.”

 Cynics nag on you because they’re unhappy with themselves.
-They’re merely projecting their feelings onto others to put the blame on you, and to not feel miserable alone.
+They’re merely projecting their feelings onto others to blame anyone but themselves and to not feel miserable alone.

 That’s why you should never take it personally.
-Because that means that others who don’t want the best for you have control over your emotional state and life.
+Because that means that those who don’t want the best for you have control over your emotional state and life.

 10. Be respectful